AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \snippet "DOX_BOXING.cpp"     DOX_BOXING_TUT_MAIN

 \note
-  This manual will seldom show the inclusion of necessary header files and "bootstrapping" of \alib.<br>
+  This manual will seldom show the inclusion of necessary header-files and "bootstrapping" of \alib.<br>
   Manual chapter \ref alib_boxing_more_bootstrap will give details on what is needed.

 Compiling and running this program, the output is:

 \verbinclude "DOX_BOXING_TUT_MAIN.txt"

 The central type of this module is class \alib{boxing;Box}, located in this module's namespace #alib::boxing.
-As done with most \alib classes, it has an \ref alib_nsalib_type_aliases "alias name" defined in namespace #alib, hence shortcut
+As done with most \alib classes, it has an \ref alib_manual_appendix_typealiases "alias name" defined in namespace #alib, hence the shortcut #alib::Box can be used.
-#alib::Box can be used.
 Now, as the sample states

        using namespace alib;